-Our executive compensation philosophy is focused on leverage through variable pay, exemplifying our pay for performance culture that rewards executives based on individual, team and financial performance.
-We strive to manage an executive compensation program that is simple to administer, data driven, aids in equitable treatment globally, prizes risk mitigating attributes and is reasonably predictable and sustainable.
+Our executive compensation philosophy exemplifies our "pay for performance" culture and as such is anchored in delivering a majority of our executives' pay based on financial, team and individual performance.
+We strive to manage an executive compensation program that is simple to administer, data driven, aids in equitable treatment globally, prizes risk mitigating attributes, and is reasonably predictable and sustainable.

-Compensation is integrated with the broader Total Rewards programs, as outlined in the table below.
+Compensation is integrated with the broader Total Rewards program, as outlined in the table below.
 We proactively assess our offerings and expect to exhibit flexibility as needed to maintain competitiveness, promote inclusiveness and retain top talent.
 Consistent with this philosophy, we have designed our executive compensation program to achieve the following primary objectives:

-•Provide market competitive compensation and benefit levels that will attract, motivate, reward and retain a highly-talented team of executives within the context of responsible cost management;

-Incent executives to model the Thoughtworks "Why";
+- Provide market competitive compensation and benefit levels that will attract, motivate, reward and retain a highly-talented team of executives within the context of responsible cost management; - Incentivize executives to model the Thoughtworks "Why";

-•Align the interests and objectives of our executives with our stakeholders by linking their long-term incentive compensation opportunities to Thoughtworks' performance; and

-Offer total compensation opportunities to our executives that, while competitive, are internally consistent and fair.
+- •Align the interests and objectives of our executives with our stakeholders by linking their long-term incentive compensation opportunities to Thoughtworks' performance; and - •Offer total compensation opportunities to our executives that, while competitive, are internally consistent and fair.